 Get ahead of illness and answer common questions with these expert tips.
 And when you're sick, be sure to log your temperature and symptoms in the Kinsa app so you can get personalized guidance to feel better faster.

 In February 2023, CDC's panel of experts updated their recommendations for COVID boosters moving forward based on the main goal of preventing severe disease (not necessarily infections).
-The summary?
-One shot per year is enough for everyone moving forward.
-However, we know that some people may have some more questions, so we wanted to dive into the reasoning behind the decision a bit more.
+We know that some people may have more questions, so we wanted to dive into the reasoning behind these recommendations a bit more.

 What is Your Baseline Temperature?
 Why Does it Matter?